Obi1knube/codeChronicles/README.md

 * The URL of the GitHub repository, with a unique name and a readme describing the project.

-To create the CMS-style blog site and follow the MVC architectural structure, the following files and directories may be needed:

-models directory:

-User.js: Model for the User table in the database.

-Post.js: Model for the Post table in the database.

-Comment.js: Model for the Comment table in the database.

-controllers directory:

-homeController.js: Controller for handling requests related to the homepage.

-authController.js: Controller for handling user authentication and authorization.

-dashboardController.js: Controller for handling requests related to the user dashboard.

-postController.js: Controller for handling requests related to blog posts.

-commentController.js: Controller for handling requests related to comments.

-views directory:

-layouts directory:

-main.handlebars: Main layout file for the application.

-partials directory:

-header.handlebars: Partial view for the header section.

-footer.handlebars: Partial view for the footer section.

-home.handlebars: View for the homepage.

-login.handlebars: View for the login page.

-signup.handlebars: View for the signup page.

-dashboard.handlebars: View for the user dashboard.

-post.handlebars: View for an individual blog post.

-createPost.handlebars: View for creating a new blog post.

-config directory:

-config.json: Configuration file for the database connection.

-public directory:

-css directory: CSS files for styling the application.

-js directory: JavaScript files for client-side functionality.

-routes directory:

-index.js: Main router file for handling all the routes.

-middleware directory:

-auth.js: Middleware for handling user authentication.

-utils directory (optional):

-helpers.js: Helper functions for Handlebars templates.

-server.js: Entry point for the application.

-.env: Environment variables file for storing sensitive information.

-## Creating program dependencies
-1. Make sure to download and install node.js
-    1a.
-To check the Node.js version: node -v
-    1b.
-To check the npm version: npm -v

-2. Add  package.json file by go to the directory and run: npm init npm stands for Node Package Manager.
-3. An ORM which allows us to do queries in a javaScript way: npm install sequelize.
-4. For database:  npm i mysql2
-5. Ability to deal with requests and responses and Routes:   npm i express
-6. For hashing our password: npm i bcrypt
-7. Deals with the front end of our webAPP technology: npm i express-handlebars

- Run the SQL shell to create the database:
- 1. mysql -u root -p
-  SOURCE db/schema

----
 © 2023 edX Boot Camps LLC.
 Confidential and Proprietary.
 All Rights Reserved.